 Let "Young Physic" step to the front, and bold-ly and fearlessly proclaim its principles.
-The war inaugurated by the old school against medical freedom, should be fairly and equarely met by the people.
-So long as medical bigots are permitted to exist in a land dedicated to the "free and the brave." truth is hand cuffed, and we are in danger of a medical aristocracy and one-man power.
-Whence the right to pass a law regulating medi-cine in Illinois?
-At least this law has assumed such unnatural proportions, that it largely infringes upon the rights of American citizenship.
+The war inaugurated by the old school against medical freedom, should be fairly and squarely met by the people.
+So long as medical bigots are permitted to exist in a land dedicated to the "free and the brave." truth is hand cuffed, and we are in danger of a medical sristocracy and one-man power.
+Whence the right to pass a law regulating medicine in Illinois?
+At least this law has assumed such unpatural proper tons that it largely in-fringes upon the rights of American citizenship.
 I ask again, does the constitution of the United States delegate such power?
-It is plain that it does not, and the higher courts will not sustain
+It is plain that it does not, and the higher courts will not sustain does not, and the higher courts will not sustain the law.

-In the spirit of American freedom, the state of Illinois has no right to say what kind of a physi-cian the people must employ, or what kind of medicine they shall take, any more than what they shall say in their prayers, or what they shall eat or read.
+In the spirit of American freedom, the state of Illinots has no right to say what kind of a physi-cian the people must employ, or what kind of med-icine they shall take, any more than what they shall say in their prayers, or what they shall eat or read.
 This law has already created a number of suits, which will cost the tax-payers quite a large sum.
-Then there is a board of officers to support, which is composed of doctors whose bussupport, which is composed of doctors whose bus-ness is thereby advertised at the expense of the public money.
-This is called a "Board of Health," but it is faisely so named, for in place of endeav-oring to disseminate a knowledge of physiology, and also inspiring a spirit of scientific inquiry, harmonizing the people as one family, they are velying like a pack of hounds, trying mainly to narmonizing the propes as one taming, they are yelping like a pack of hounds, trying mainly to hunt down those who date proclaim their inde-pendence.
+Then there is a board of officers to, support, which is composed of doctors whose bus-ineas is thereby advertised at the expense of the ineas is thereby advertised at the expense of the public money.
+This is called a "Board of Health," but it is falsely so named, for in place of endeav-oring to disseminate a knowledge of physiology, and also inspiring a spirit of scientide inquiry, harmonizing the people as one family, they are yelping like a pack of bounds, trying mainly to hunt down those who dare proclaim their indeyelping like a pack of bounds, trying mainly to hunt down those who dare proclaim their independence.
 Dr. Rauch, the president of the State Board, said to a friend that he was endowed by the state as a medical detective.
 This means that he is to dictate and enforce medical bigotry.